-We present our approach, FORMNEXUS, for web form test generation.
-The main focus of our work is to understand the context of each form field instead of relying on the whole form's HTML code.
-The Input Field Context refers to any pertinent information that assists in clarifying the requirements and limitations of a given form input field.
-This context may manifest as textual annotations associated with the field, such as labels or hint texts, or it might be derived from other fields that influence and define the constraints of the focal field.
+Definition 2 (Input Field Context).
+The term Input Field Context refers to any pertinent information that assists in clarifying the requirements and limitations of a given input.
+This context may manifest as textual annotations associated with the input field such as labels or hint texts, or it might be derived from other input fields that influence and define the constraints of the focal input.